techqueria/website/content/supporters/netlify.md

 In exchange, Techqueria will

-- provide your company a marketing package worth $336 in value
+- provide your company a partnership worth $336 in value
 - showcase your company under "Software Sponsors" on the Supporters page